near/docs/docs/2.develop/advanced/ft.md

 <hr class="subsection"/>

-### Attach FT to a Call
+## Attaching FTs to a Call
-In NEAR you can only attach NEAR tokens (Ⓝ) to method calls.
-However, something similar can be achieved with Fungible Tokens.
-The main difference is that, instead of attaching tokens directly to the call, we ask the FT-contract to do the call for us while attaching FTs.
+Natively, only NEAR tokens (Ⓝ) can be attached to a method calls.
+However, the FT standard enables to attach fungible tokens in a call by using the FT-contract as intermediary.
+This means that, instead of you attaching tokens directly to the call, you ask the FT-contract to do both a transfer and a method call in your name.

 <Tabs className="language-tabs">
   <TabItem value="cli" label="NEAR CLI">